|

 (Return)

-Oath of the Peach Grove (桃園節義 Taoyuan Jieyi)
+Oath of the Peach Garden (桃園節義 Taoyuan Jieyi)

-15099.137 桃園節義 Oath of the Peach Grove (or garden) concerns the meeting of 劉備 Liu Bei with 張飛 Zhang Fei and 關羽 Guan Yu (the Three Sworn Brothers: see Japanese image).
+15099.137 桃園節義 Oath of the Peach Garden (or grove) concerns the meeting of 劉備 Liu Bei with 張飛 Zhang Fei and 關羽 Guan Yu (the Three Sworn Brothers: see Japanese image).
 Liu Bei and Zhang Fei were both from Zhuojun in Hebei; Guan Yu was from Shandong, but also traveled to Zhaojun.
-They were also all in Shandong, but I have as yet found no indication that the Peach Garden was in either place.
-Most writings about this seem to be studiously unwilling to suggest where the Peach Garden actually was.
+They were also all in Shandong, but I have as yet found records of peach gardens in these places.
+Most writings about this are fictionalized accounts that seem studiously unwilling to suggest where the Peach Garden actually was.
 (This taoyuan is unrelated to the 桃源 taoyuan meaning Peach Tree Spring.)

 (Return)